wilsoncheng324/fitness-tracker/README.md

 ## Fitness-tracker
-A secure website that users can log, save and track their workout activites.
+A secure website that users can log, save and track their workout activities.

 ## Table of Contents
   - [Description](#project-description)